 Alexis O. Korycinski is a Virginia native and a Syracuse University graduate who has been a storyteller since a young age.

 While at Syracuse University, she studied and performed in London at the Globe Theatre.
 She was then selected for the inaugural Aaron "Sorkin Week" immersion program where she worked on STUDIO 60: ON THE SUNSET STRIP.
 After graduating, she assisted Tommy Schlamme on LIFE ON MARS.
 It was this experience which convinced her to pursue a career as a narrative director.

 Korycinski's first directing project, DEFINING BEAUTY: MS. WHEELCHAIR AMERICA.
 DEFINING BEAUTY premiered at the Newport Beach Film Festival in 2011 and garnered the Audience Award for Best Documentary.
 She has also produced documentaries for History, TLC, and Travel Channel.

 Since finding documentary success, Alexis has been steadily transitioning toward narrative content development, with a variety of collaborative and independent projects.
 She is currently in post-production on BALLON, a short film about drug addiction set in the world of professional dance.
-She also spends her days developing content for Grandma's House Entertainment and writing television projects with her husband.
+She also spends her days developing content for Spotted Cow Entertainment and writing television projects with her husband.